oskarisuonpaa/moveo-backend/README.md

 #### POST /:alias/:eventId/attend

-Adds the authorized user as a attendee to the event.
+Adds the authorized user as a attendee to the event if there is room.

 #### DELETE /:alias/:eventId/unattend